 Current mortgage refinance rates

-As of December 16, the average annual percentage rate (APR) for a 30-year refinance rate is 6.51%.
-This is down only slightly from 6.53% the week before.
+As of May 4, the average annual percentage rate (APR) for a 30-year refinance rate is 6.95%, down slightly from 7% the week before.

-The average rate of a 15-year mortgage refinance is 5.91%, exactly the same rate as the week prior.
+The average rate of a 15-year mortgage refinance is 6.27%, not a big increase from 6.23% the week prior.

-While fixed rates are showing signs of cooling, adjustable-rate mortgages (ARMs) may offer a more affordable option.
-The average 5/1 ARM refinance rate is currently 5.23%, down slightly from 5.29% the week before.
+While fixed rates have stayed relatively steady the last few weeks, adjustable-rate mortgages (ARMs) have been skyrocketing.
+The average 5/1 ARM refinance rate is currently 7.27%, up drastically from 5.74% the week before.

 What the experts are saying about mortgage refi rates